HISPlayer/UnityAndroid-SDK/oculus.md

 If you have not imported HISPlayer SDK yet, please follow the [Quickstart Guide](./setup-guide.md).

 ## Import HISPlayer Oculus Sample
 Please, download the sample here: [**HISPlayer Oculus 360 Sample**](https://downloads.hisplayer.com/Unity/AllPlatforms/HISPlayer_Oculus_360_Sample.unitypackage) (no need to download it if you have received it in the email).
+The sample is intended for playing 360 video.

 Before using the sample, please make sure you have followed the above requirements to set-up your Unity project for Oculus and HISPlayer SDK.
 To use the sample, please follow these steps :
   - Import Oculus Integration SDK